Within This Page

-Descriptions of LEED® cost impacts on private and non-federal public sector work may be found in various periodicals describing current projects.
-Coverage of sustainable and LEED® issues is becoming more frequent and is often the main focus of many periodical articles.
+Descriptions of LEED® cost impacts on private and non-federal public sector work can be found in various periodicals describing current projects.
+Coverage of sustainability and LEED® issues is becoming more frequent and is often the main focus of periodical articles and reports.

 Relevant Codes and Standards

 The American Society of Professional Estimators (ASPE) recognizes the Certified Professional Estimator (CPE) as an individual trained in the estimating practices within the construction industry.
 Private and/or public sector owners can ensure a certain level of professionalism and ethics by stipulating that the cost estimator be a member of the ASPE.
 There are no legislative codes or mandated standards applicable to the cost engineering or cost estimating profession.